 Politically exposed person (PEP) – politically exposed person including their family members and close associates in accordance with the applicable legal acts regards to prevention of money laundering or terrorist financing (such as a natural person who is or who has been entrusted with prominent public functions, e.g. member of parliament or of a similar legislative body, a member of a governing body of a political party, a member of a supreme court).

-Privacy Notice – Veriff’s privacy notice available at https://www.veriff.com/privacy-notice.
+Privacy Notice – this privacy notice, made available at https://www.veriff.com/privacy-notice.

 Service(s) – personal identity verification service and connected services (such as any ongoing authentication services, assisting services, fraud prevention and other similar services) provided by us to Clients.

-Visitor – is any person using the Veriff’s Website.
+Visitor – is any person visiting Veriff’s Website.

 Website or Veriff’s Website – https://www.veriff.com/, including its subpages and subdomains, operated by Veriff.